rbogdanoff/chef-bigtop/README.md

 Development
 ===========
-TODO: will provide info on how to develop/improve these recipes.
-I will be adding tests (ChefSpec/Rspec and test-kitchen) soon.
+TODO: Will create recipes for each hadoop component.

 Known Issues
 ============
-Default components that get installed are hadoop hdfs and hive.
+Default components that get installed are hadoop hdfs.
 I have not tested the others, but I did notice that in a single server install, hbase rest and yarn nodemanger both use port 8080 and this conflict will break yarn nodemanger service from starting.
 Will look into this.